Koinonia House Online Koinonia House Online

 Everything we encounter: length, mass, time, energy-are all composed of indivisible units, commonly called “quanta.”
 This field of study is called “Quantum Physics” and its philosophical implications can be shattering to our presuppositions about our “reality.”
 We now discover that the reality that surrounds us is a virtual reality-in fact, a digital electrical simulation!

 Scientists are now beginning to suspect that our universe is but a “shadow” of a larger reality.1 That’s what the Bible has said all along!
-For deeper study, see our newest briefing, Technology and the Bible.
+For deeper study, see our briefing, Technology and the Bible.

 1. Barrow, John D. and Webb, John K., “Inconstant Constants,” Scientific American, June 2005, page 57.